Honors Program Director

 will make some presentation on the work they are doing and the problems

-the honors program; the directors of the students making presentations
+the directors of the students making presentations

 will be in attendance, however, and will participate in the discussion